Boeing F-15EX Eagle II: United States

 In August 2020, the USAF announced plans to replace F-15Cs of Air National Guard units in Florida and Oregon with F-15EXs.
-On 18 April 2023, the USAF announced that the California and Louisiana Air National Guards would replace their F-15C/D fleets with the F-15EX.
-On 25 May 2023, it was announced that the 173rd Fighter Wing at Kingsley Field ANGB, Oregon, would become a Formal Training Unit (FTU) for the F-35A rather than the F-15EX.
+In April 2023, the USAF announced that the California and Louisiana Air National Guards would replace their F-15C/D fleets with the F-15EX.
+In May 2023, it was announced that the 173rd Fighter Wing at Kingsley Field ANGB, Oregon, would become a Formal Training Unit (FTU) for the F-35A rather than the F-15EX.
 Basic F-15 training, for both the F-15E and F-15EX, will instead take place at Seymour Johnson AFB, North Carolina, from 2026 onwards.

-On 5 June 2024, Oregon's 142nd Wing received its first F-15EX with the fighter landing at Portland Air National Guard Base, while the second arrived a month later.
-Initial operational capability was declared on 10 July 2024.
+In June 2024, Oregon's 142nd Wing received its first F-15EX with the fighter landing at Portland Air National Guard Base.
+The second arrived a month later.
+Initial operational capability was declared in July 2024.

+In July 2026, it was announced that the 4th Fighter Wing at Seymour Johnson AFB would convert to the F-15EX, with two dozen of its F-15Es going to the 442nd Fighter Wing (Air Force Reserve) at Whiteman AFB.

 Israel

-The Israeli Air Force ordered 25 F-15IA fighters based on the F-15EX and plans to upgrade 25 F-15Is to the F-15IA standard as of 2023.
-In 2024, the number of new-built F-15IAs was increased to 50.
+The Israeli Air Force signed a contract for 25 F-15IA fighters based on the F-15EX in December 2025 with an option for an additional 25.
+It previously requested upgrade kits for 25 F-15Is to the F-15IA standard in 2023 but they are yet to be ordered.

 Saudi Arabia

 In addition to the 84 F-15SA purchased in 2011, Boeing discussed the sale of 54 F-15EXs to Saudi Arabia during the 2024 World Defense Show in Riyadh.
 If the deal goes ahead, Saudi Arabia will look to upgrade their fleet of F-15SAs to the same standard as the EX.

+On 16 September 2026, Houthi forces shot down a Saudi F-15SA using an allegedly locally built SAM system over Marib governorate, Yemen.

+Qatar

+On 2 March 2026, amid the 2026 Iran war, a QEAF F-15QA shot down two low-flying Iranian Su-24s after they ignored radio warnings.
+The Iranian Su-24s were targeting the Al Udeid Air Base in Qatar.
+This shootdown marked the first aerial kills achieved by the Qatar Emiri Air Force and the F-15EX Eagle II.

 Potential operators

 Egypt

-A U.S. agreement to sell F-15 Advanced Eagles to Egypt for the Egyptian Air Force was announced in March 2022.
+In March 2022, a U.S. agreement to sell F-15 Advanced Eagles to Egypt for the Egyptian Air Force was announced.
 A contract needs to be finalized after price and delivery date are determined.

-On 6 November 2025, it was reported that Egypt is in talks with the US for up to 46 F-15EX Eagle II fighters with initial deliveries starting as early as 2028.
+In November 2025, it was reported that Egypt was in talks with the US for up to 46 F-15EX Eagle II fighters, with initial deliveries starting as early as 2028.